 Incoterms are a set of rules published by the International Chamber of Commerce (ICC) that define the responsibilities between buyers and sellers.
-Ultimately, Incoterms offer buyers and sellers a simple three-letter shorthand to quickly negotiate all the costs of getting goods from origin to destination.
+Ultimately, Incoterms offer both parties a simple three-letter shorthand to quickly negotiate all the costs of getting goods from origin to destination.

-Although these rules were first published in 1936, they’ve been updated regularly since.
+Although the Incoterms rules were first published in 1936, they’ve been updated regularly since.
 When the ICC updated the Incoterms rules in 2020, and they made a few notable changes:

-Now, let’s explore those eleven Incoterms rules in detail.
+Now, let’s explore the eleven 2010 Incoterms rules in detail.

 Two “Bare Bones” Incoterms That Apply to All Modes of Transport

 The first two Incoterms we’ll discuss ask the seller to cover very little of the transport process:

 When you agree to this Incoterm, the buyer is responsible for absolutely everything from: